hmrc/bobby-open-config/README.md

 bobby-config
 ============

-This contains the configurations for bobby
+This contains configuration for bobby.

 #### Deprecated Dependencies